-WebAR, or as we like to call it, browser-based AR, is augmented reality that can be experienced from a mobile browser, straight from your smartphone.
+Browser-based AR, or WebAR, is augmented reality that can be experienced from your device's browser, straight from your smartphone, tablet, or computer.
 Why is this such a big deal?

 What is WebAR?